woogles-io/liwords-static/content/posts/2026-06-12-using-your-scoresheet-and-notes-effectively-in-otb-games.md

 **Endgame notes**

-When the unseen pool is down to maybe 10 or less tiles, I write down each of those tiles in alphabetical order.
-In this case the last eight where AGHLNOTU.
+When the unseen pool is down to maybe 10 or less tiles, I write down each of those tiles in alphabetical order; in this case the last eight were AGHLNOTU.
 Then I cross out the tiles played in this list.
 This is helpful for looking for possible opponent bingos.
 After my opponent played the T, I crossed it out leaving AGHLNOU - no words here, and I noted that only one eight is made with this rack (S for SHOGUNAL) so I can make sure to block any such threats if available.
 I also wrote down a few subanagrams (like HANGUL) to help me identify possible plays my opponent could have on the board, including ones off whatever I played next.

 **Keeping this information private**